AdamField118/Chaotic_Pendulum/Verification/README.md

 ### fit_fourier:

 This function fits a Fourier series to input data "(t, y)" using nonlinear least squares optimization.
 It returns the fitted coefficients and the evaluated Fourier series at the input time points.
-Designed for users familiar with signal processing and basic numerical methods.

 #### Parameters
   - "t" (np.ndarray): Time points of the input data (1D array).